WM-SEMERU/traceXplainer/web-app/README.md

 - The page of the project [link](https://semeru-code-public.gitlab.io/Project-Websites/comet-website/)

 # T-Miner Documentation (Team #1)
-Project Contributors: Jade Chen, Alex Fantine, John Garst, Chase Jones, Ben Krupka, and Nicholas Write
+Project Contributors: Jade Chen, Alex Fantine, John Garst, Chase Jones, Ben Krupka, and Nicholas Wright

 "We expect that the team documents the architecture, methodology, deployment, components, and navigation of the tool in a markdown file."